By, Katy Cable-TWR

 Here's what you can do: Let your dog DIG IN!+ Use fresh foods as a "topper" to add to your pet's meals.
 Dogs are carnivores so let them indulge in some of your chicken, beef, lamb, turkey, fish, etc. (Set aside a few bites for your dog before you douse your dinner in A1 or BBQ sauce. 😜)

 -And save those organs too!
 Cut them up in small bits and freeze them to add to future meals.
 While you're at it, flash steam some fresh veggies then cut them in small pieces and purée them in a blender with a little water or bone broth.
 Spoon a bit of this highly concentrated, easy to digest mixture over meals.
 Add fresh blueberries, apple, and other seasonal fruits to meals or use as healthy treats loaded with vitamins, minerals and antioxidants.
-I would bet even the pickiest of dogs will enjoy some fresh, “human” foods.
+For lots of recipes and ideas, check out my book, KATY CABLE’S Party With Your Pup!
+It’s more than just party tips and ideas, but recipes galore!
+Red velvet pupcakes, pumpkin lattes, chicken lollipops, pizza, tacos, and many more!
+All are gluten-free, healthy and can be modified to share with your pup.
+I would bet even the pickiest of dogs will enjoy these favorite, “human” foods.
 Meal time will be met with a new excitement and you should notice a healthier, more vibrant pet.

 +WITH ANY CHANGE IN DIET, ALWAYS INTRODUCE ONE NEW FOOD AT A TIME.
 NEVER ADD MORE THAN 10% NEW FOOD TO EXISTING DIET.
 GO SLOWLY TO AVOID GIVING YOUR DOG AN UPSET TUMMY.
 HOLD OFF ON THE SALT, SUGAR, SAUCES, AND SEASONINGS.
 STAY AWAY FROM FOODS THAT ARE DANGEROUS FOR DOGS. -See below